 The athletes are classified into three groups:

-- Group 1 is for athletes with no sitting balance or with major impairment in both upper and lower limbs
+For athletes with no sitting balance or with major impairment in both upper and lower limbs.

-- Group 2 is for athletes with some sitting balance and moderate impairment in their extremities
+For athletes with some sitting balance and moderate impairment in their extremities.

 Bruno T-Birds Club